jojamo/gradle-testng-selenium-example/README.md

 Project uses a test logger plugin for fancy console printouts:
 - https://github.com/radarsh/gradle-test-logger-plugin

-Project uses the WevdriverManager by bonigarcia for the automated management of binary drivers required by selenium:
+Project uses the WebdriverManager by bonigarcia for the automated management of binary drivers required by selenium:
 - https://github.com/bonigarcia/webdrivermanager